 Antique Beds Require a Specific Mattress Size

 Antique beds typically require ¾ quarter mattresses, a unique design that won’t be found at big box retailers.
-Measure your antique bed and see how big it is.
+Measure your antique bed and see how big it is as you will need to order a custom mattress for most antique beds.
 Length can depend on where the bed hails from, as well as they style it’s adopting.
 It’s safe for us to assume that the antique bed will be smaller than you’re used to, especially if your home boasts a King or Wyoming King-sized bed.

 This shouldn’t dissuade you from sleeping on a bit of history, however.
 It’s always better to buy a new mattress instead of purchasing an old, used one.
 If your antique bedframe comes with a used ¾ mattress, ditch it.
 Old mattresses can be trapped with lice, dust, and other issues that could lead to poor sleep hygiene.
+When getting rid of any antique mattress, make sure to dispose of it responsibly.
 It’s important to prioritize your health and comfort by finding a comfortable mattress that’s right for you.
+Also using an antique mattress on an antique frame is a fast way to increase the amount of back pain in your life.
+An antique bedframe is as comfortable as the mattress you place upon it.
+Going custom for your ¾ bed will barely feel like a choice.
+There aren’t exactly many other options.

 The Best Place to Find a Brand-New Antique Mattress

 A brand-new, three-quarter mattress for an antique bed can be purchased online.
 The beauty of purchasing a custom mattress online is that you have increased flexibility in design and material choice.
-Both coil and foam options are available in sizes which are extremely customizable.
-If your ¾ bed has an awkward height, the custom mattress can be adjusted to suit unique sleeping needs.
+Both coil and foam options are available in customizable sizes.
+If your ¾ bed has an awkward height, the custom mattress can be adjusted to suit unique sleeping needs and antique bedframes.

 Comments